How Can I Be a True Follower of Christ

-St. Stephen, the first man noted in The Word to die for the faith, grew so much in faith that he became “filled with grace [perfect]” (Acts 6:8) and not able to choose to sin again before his death.
-Therefore, we can too.
+St. Stephen was the first man noted in The Word to grow so much in faith that he became “filled with grace [perfect]” (Acts 6:8) and not able to choose to sin again before his death.

 We must “cleanse ourselves from every defilement of flesh and spirit, making holiness perfect in the fear of God” (2 Corinthians 7:1)

 Believe With Our Actions

 When we seek to imitate Christ correctly our belief will be well above just word alone because we will be obtaining much grace and changing daily which produces the fruits of righteousness: “love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, and self-control” (Galatians 5:22-23).
 When we are following Christ correctly, we won’t bear just one of these fruits but God will give us all of them consistently in our life.
 Sure they will vary in the degree we have such gifts, and they will be growing towards perfection (being perfectly like Christ).

 “By their fruits you will know them” (Matthew 7:16).